News & Trending Money News

 It may be frustrating to worry about your financial future, but you may be better off than you think.

-Updated April 9, 2024
+Updated July 9, 2025

 Fact checked

-So before you worry about any negative outlooks, check out some of the surprising reasons why you might be doing better financially than you think.
+So, before you worry about any negative outlooks, check out some of the surprising reasons why you might be doing better financially than you think.

 Over 50?
-Join AARP today — because if you’re not a member you could be missing out on huge perks.
-When you start your membership today, you can get discounts on things like travel, meal deliveries, eyeglasses, prescriptions that aren’t covered by insurance and more.
+Join AARP today— because if you’re not a member you could be missing out on huge perks like discounts on travel, dining, and even prescriptions.

 Become an AARP member now

-Stocks are lower than a year ago
+Stocks are lower

 adam121/Adobe investment income and growth with money tree in pot

-Rising interest rates boost your savings
+High interest rates boost your savings

 goodluz/Adobe senior couple going through remodelling ideas on tablet

-It also may be a good idea to check on moving some of your cash to a high-yield savings account if you want to maximize any additional earned interest.
+It may also be a good idea to check on moving some of your cash to a high-yield savings account if you want to maximize any additional earned interest.

 The housing market is cooling off